J.Crew: Recent

-In September 2020, J Crew permanently closed all six of its UK stores after its parent group emerged from Chapter 11 bankruptcy following an approval plan to cut its debts.
+In September 2020, J.Crew permanently closed all six of its UK stores after its parent group emerged from Chapter 11 bankruptcy following an approval plan to cut its debts.

 In November 2020, J.Crew appointed new chief executive officer.
 Libby Wadle replaced Jan Singer, who had been CEO for less than a year.

 Retail stores

 The company once operated 506 retail stores, including 203 J.Crew stores, 129 Madewell stores, and 174 J.Crew Factory (including 42 J.Crew Mercantile) outlet locations, as reported in 2018.
+In 2010 it also had Crewcuts stores, using the name of its children's brand (styled lowercase crewcuts).
 The company also operates internationally in Canada, France, the UK, and Hong Kong.
 Additionally, the company has 76 locations in Japan, which are operated under license by ITOCHU Corporation.